Jyotsnadusane28/Student-Management-System/README.md

 In this project, it contains only an admin side.

 # Prerequisite for this project -
-only you required to install oracle and libraries such as:
+only you required to install oracle and python libraries such as:
 1) cx_Oracle
 2) bs4
 3) requests